Randasabag/Randasabag/README.md

 - 💻 I have an I.T Master's Degree in "Image-Information-Hypermedia" and I followed a training in _Data Analytics_ with [Openclassrooms](https://www.openclassrooms.com/)
 <!--saut de ligne -->

-- 💬 I speak currently French, English, Arabic and Turkish and have basics in Spanish
+- 💬 I speak currently French 🇫🇷, English 🇺🇸, Arabic 🇸🇾, Turkish 🇹🇷 & have basics in Spanish 🇪🇸
 <!--saut de ligne -->

 - Tools & Programming languages :